BorisDudkin/FinTech_Module4_Risk_Return_Analysis/README.md

 _Prerequisites_

-pandas is a Python package that provides fast, flexible, and expressive data structures designed to make working with large sets of data easy and intuitive
+Pandas and Numpy are Python packages that provides fast, flexible, and expressive data structures designed to make working with large sets of data easy and intuitive.

 - [pandas](https://github.com/pandas-dev/pandas) - For the documentation, installation guide and dependencies.
+- [numpy](https://numpy.org/doc/) - For the NumPy manual.
 - [matplotlib ](https://matplotlib.org/) - For guidance on how to start visualization, interactive visualization, styles and layouts customazation.

 ---

 ## Installation Guide

-Jupyter lab is a preferred software to work with Crypto Arbitrage application.<br/> Jupyter lab is a part of the **[anaconda](https://www.anaconda.com/)** distribution package and therefore it is recommended to download **anaconda** first.<br/> Once dowloaded, run the following command in your terminal to lauch Jupyter lab:
+Jupyter lab is a preferred software to work with Risk Return Analysis application.<br/> Jupyter lab is a part of the **[anaconda](https://www.anaconda.com/)** distribution package and therefore it is recommended to download **anaconda** first.<br/> Once dowloaded, run the following command in your terminal to lauch Jupyter lab:

 ```python
 jupyter lab